tellor-io/dataSpecs/types/EVMCall.md

 ## JSON Representation
 The JSON representation of your new query type is needed to construct query objects in a variety of languages.
 It contains the essential components of your query: type name, parameters in an ordered list and their corresponding value types, as well as the expected response type for the query.

-For example, the JSON representation of a `EVMCall` query:
+the JSON representation of a `EVMCall` query:
 ```json
 {
     "type": "EVMCall",